 1800 Wazee St. (LoDo neighborhood)

 Located in Virginia Vale, Sojourners concentrates on providing great coffee and tea to the Denver community.
 That means brewing espressos on the beloved Synesso Cyncra, offering French Press coffee, and individually brewing teas by the cup or pot using loose leaf teas.
 Sojourners uses mostly locally roasted coffee (Coda Coffee and Novo Coffee), but occasionally Sojourners brings in guest roasts from outside the Denver area.
-Our single leaf teas are from Teatulia, a Denver-based company and The Tea Spot, a company from Boulder.
-Pastries come from Laurent Gava’s Figaro Bakery and The Last Crumb Bakery, a gluten free baked goods provider.
+Our single leaf teas are from Teatulia, a Denver-based company, and The Tea Spot, a company from Boulder.
+Pastries come from Laurent Gava’s Figaro Bakery and The Last Crumb Bakery, a gluten-free baked goods provider.

 1501 S. Holly St. (Virginia Vale neighborhood)

-To many, a great coffee shop is one where you can snuggle up into a corner and get some serious work knocked out, but is equally conducive to meeting clients or sitting down with a good friend to talk.
+To many, a great coffee shop is one where you can snuggle up into a corner and get some serious work knocked out, but is equally conducive to meeting clients or sitting down with a good friend to talk to.
 Tucked away in the East Colfax neighborhood of Denver, this hidden gem checks all those boxes and is well worth the trek.
-Housed in a converted old home with all the quaint charm you can imagine, enjoy the porch or backyard on a nice day or, if the weather isn't cooperating, there are three small rooms with an eclectic variety of chairs, sofas and high top tables from which to work.
-Offering all the basics from great coffee and local eats to free wifi, you’ll be greeted by friendly staff and will leave a happy customer.
+Housed in a converted old home with all the quaint charm you can imagine, enjoy the porch or backyard on a nice day or, if the weather isn't cooperating, there are three small rooms with an eclectic variety of chairs, sofas, and high top tables from which to work.
+Offering all the basics from great coffee and local eats to free WiFi, you’ll be greeted by friendly staff and will leave a happy customer.

 1447 Quince St. (East Colfax neighborhood)